unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

 1. Create a new application using the `unoapp` template, enabling .NET MAUI Embedding.
 In this case we're going to use the Blank template (`-preset blank`) and include .NET MAUI Embedding support (`-maui`).

     ```
-    dotnet new unoapp -preset blank -maui -o GrapeCityApp
+    dotnet new unoapp -preset blank -maui -o MauiEmbeddingApp
     ```

-1. Remove the `net7.0` (or `net8.0`) target framework from both the GrapeCityApp and GrapeCityApp.MauiControls projects.
+1. Remove the `net7.0` target framework from both the MauiEmbeddingApp and MauiEmbeddingApp.MauiControls projects.

-1. Next, add a reference to the C1 .NET MAUI NuGet packages to the GrapeCityApp.MauiControls library.
+1. Next, add a reference to the C1 .NET MAUI NuGet packages to the MauiEmbeddingApp.MauiControls project.
 If you want to use the FlexGrid, add a reference to [`C1.Maui.Grid`](https://www.nuget.org/packages/C1.Maui.Grid); if you want to use the Calendar, add a reference to [`C1.Maui.Calendar`](https://www.nuget.org/packages/C1.Maui.Calendar).

 1. In the `AppBuilderExtensions` class, update the `UseMauiControls` extension method to call either, or both, the `RegisterFlexGridControls` or `RegisterCalendarControls` methods.